Mar 23, 2020

 Artificial Intelligence for Sustainability

 The paper examines the various emerging and existing use case of AI for sustainability solutions in Indian context.
-The use of AI for sustainability raises complex social and ethical concerns collection of data, loss of human control, bias in algorithms, data-driven monopolisation, and the resource costs of developing energy-intensive AI systems.

 In light of discussion around AI’s role in the global environmental sphere, this paper first presents emerging use cases of AI for sustainability in both the global and Indian context.
 This paper is based on inputs from the AI for Sustainability lab as well as desk research.
 The aim of the paper is to identify the likely challenges and risks in the use of AI for sustainability in order to initiate policy discourse in India.